sunpy/sunpy/docs/dev_guide/contents/code_standards.rst

 * ``__init__.py`` files for modules should not contain any significant implementation code. ``__init__.py`` can contain docstrings and code for organizing the module layout.

-* General utilities necessary for but not specific to the package should be placed in the ``sunpy.utils`` module.
+* General utilities necessary for but not specific to the package should be placed in the ``sunpy.util`` module.

 Private code
 ============